 - Perhaps add sharp sand and grit.
 But note – sand and grit may help but are not as effective as organic matter, and tend to make the soil extremely heavy to work with.

 If all else fails, then perhaps the best solution is to grow plants that will cope with the wet conditions for prolonged periods (although not many plants like to be permanently submerged).
-Some plants to consider (there are many more):
+There are many plants to consider, but here a few ideas to get you started:

 And some plants to definitely avoid (i.e. those needing good drainage):

 - Most alpines

 De-compacting soil after heavy rain (even if you have a normally dry garden)

 Of course, most gardens will become saturated after very long periods of rain.
 Heavy rain will compact the soil, sometimes leaving an almost impermeable “pan” on the surface; it will also leach out a lot of nutrients.
 So, once the garden has dried out, give the garden a much needed helping hand by first de-compacting the soil as described above, and then giving the borders a feed with a general purpose fertiliser to replace lost nutrients.